petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-an-event.md

 ---
 # Adding a Template to Display an Event

 You should have a web content template for each new type of structure you add.
-Liferay needs them to know how to order and arrange each field in the structure.
+They define how to order and arrange each field in the structure.

-Here, use HTML and [FreeMarker tags](https://freemarker.apache.org/docs/dgui.html) to format the fields for an Event article.
+Here, you'll use HTML and [FreeMarker tags](https://freemarker.apache.org/docs/dgui.html) to format the fields for an Event article.

 ## Start Creating the Template